The 5 Best Speakers for Church Sanctuary

 • Very easy to set up

-• Highly flexible, so you can play around with different configurations so you know what will work best.
+• It is highly flexible, so you can play around with different configurations to know what will work best.

 • It makes a clear and decisive but well-balanced sound at any level